open-policy-agent/opa/docs/content/opa-1.md

 If the Rego language was changed so that all rules were single-value by default, unless the `contains` keyword was used to make them multi-value, then the outcome of a rule like `p.a { true }` would change between today and v1.0 without generating an error.
 Generating errors in this case is preferable to changing the semantics of existing rules.
 Whereby, use of the `if` keyword will be a requirement in OPA v1.0, as this is also backwards compatible with older versions of OPA.

 In OPA v1.0, the `if` keyword is only required for rules with a declared body.
 Constants, rules that only consist of a value assignment, do not require `if`.
+The following forms therefore remain valid in OPA v1.0:

 | rule       | output today           | output in v1.0         |
 |------------|------------------------|------------------------|